Our Impact

 Paint4Play

 P4P provides an opportunity for kids, their school community, and their neighborhood to gather, socialize, plan, and design an art project for an asphalt schoolyard.
 The reclaiming of these neglected barren spaces is a healing process that culminates in a day-long celebration of food, music and painting.
 This collective work of art endures as a symbol of future unity, progress and wholeness.
-Two schools, Tanner G. Duckrey and George W. Nebinger have participated and funds are currently being raised to continue the program.
+Two schools, Tanner G. Duckrey and George W. Nebinger have participated and the continue to raise funds for their schoolyards.

-The Philly Schoolyards Exchange Program brings graduate students studying landscape architecture to Philadelphia for an immersive experience where they spend time with students, families and schools to reimagine their schoolyard.
-The graduate students participate in a week long program where they will work with a local public school in Philadelphia to create a site and redevelopment schoolyard plan.
-Twenty-one schools in north, south and west Philadelphia have received master concept plans that include cost estimates, phasing and design development drawings.
-University of Colorado and Iowa State University have participated and we hope to grow the effort to other institutions.
+The TBS Schoolyard/Parts Exchange Program partners with graduate students studying landscape architecture to Philadelphia and New Orleans for an immersive experience where they spend time with students, families and schools to reimagine their schoolyard/play spots.
+The graduate students participate in a week long program where they will work with communities to create a site and redevelopment schoolyard/play space plan.
+To date, the University of Colorado and Iowa State University have participated and we hope to grow the effort to other institutions.

 Dig Philly partners with local public schools, community leaders, parents, students and families to create opportunities for communities to voice their ideas and maintain long-term relationships that allow community members to manage green spaces in their neighborhoods.
 If this project is successful, Philadelphia will be the first city to transform schoolyards with green infrastructure into multi-use facilities that serve and educate the community and protect the environment.